jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

       (i) a person is required under a tax law to make or keep; and (ii) is, or would be, created by a system that is or includes an electronic point of sale system; and (b) the use of which would lead to a reasonable conclusion that 1 of its principal functions is to facilitate the concealment, modification, falsification, destruction, or prevention of the creation of a record
+  - **emergency event** —
+    (a) means an emergency as defined in section 4 of the Civil Defence Emergency Management Act 2002 that is— (i) declared as a state of emergency under that Act:
+      (ii) subject to a power exercised under section 121 of the Biosecurity Act 1993:
+      (iii) subject to a direction given under section 122 of the Biosecurity Act 1993:
+    (b) for the purposes of section 91AAS, means an event declared to be an emergency event by the Commissioner in a determination under that section
+  - **emergency event period** means the period—
+    (a) beginning with the start of the income year in which the emergency event first occurs; and (b) ending with either—
+      (i) the last day of the income year that is 5 income years after the income year referred to in paragraph (a); or (ii) a later date specified by the Governor-General by Order in Council made under section 6J
   - **employee** —
     (a) is defined in section 23L(6) for the purposes of that section:
     (b) is defined in section 143E(5) for the purposes of that section